mirage/mirage-www/tmpl/wiki/hello-world.md

-This configuration shows how composable the network stack subsystem is: the application can be configured at compile-time to either listen on a socket port (using the Linux kernel) *or* use tuntap directly - the same application code remains the same.
+This configuration shows how composable the network stack subsystem is: the application can be configured at compile-time to either listen on a socket port (using the Linux kernel) *or* use tuntap directly - the application code remains the same.
 The definition of `main` just adds a new `stackv4` device driver.

 The `net` handler checks to see if it's building for a socket or direct network stack.